mygraphs/vue-timelines/docs/TASK_DEPENDENCIES.md

 ## Overview

-This document describes the desired behavior for displaying task dependencies (parent tasks and subtasks) in vue-timelines, specifically for the RiskPal tasking and monitoring system.
+This document describes the behavior for displaying task dependencies (parent tasks and subtasks) in vue-timelines.
 The goal is to render subtasks in a Gantt chart-like hierarchical structure where subtasks are visually nested under their parent tasks.

 ## Current Behavior

-Currently, tasks and subtasks are rendered at the same level in the timeline, grouped only by Risk Assessment (RA).
-This means:
+Tasks and subtasks can be organized hierarchically within their groups.
+The component supports:

-- All tasks appear as top-level items within their RA group
+- Parent tasks displayed at the top level within their group
 - Subtasks are not visually distinguished from parent tasks
 - No hierarchical indentation or nesting is shown
 - Dependencies between parent tasks and subtasks are not visually represented